knogleknuser/__5.1_group_sportsclub/README.md

 ### Add a RegistrationMapper

 13) Add a new class in the persistence package called "RegistrationMapper"
 14) Add a method that can be used to add a new registration to a member.
-For example as `addToTeam(int member_id, String team_id)`.
+For example as `addToTeam(int member_id, String team_id, int price)`.
     Your test could be to add the team called "ten01" to member 13.
 You should probably let your self be inspired by the insertMember method in the MemberMapper.
 15) Add a new method to the RegistrationMapper called getAllRegistrations() that returns an arraylist of registrations.